Diversity Makes a Difference

 Are you seeking a campus with a fairly balanced mix of males to females?

 At Campbellsville University, the disparity between men and women on campus is lower than the national average.
-The undergraduate student body at Campbellsville University is equally balanced.
+The undergraduate student body at Campbellsville University is mostly female.

 Review Male/Female Diversity at Campbellsville University